sigstore/gh-action-sigstore-python/README.md

 ```

 On release events, it is also valid to have no explicit inputs.
 When used on release
-events with `release-signing-artifacts: true`, this action will sign any pre-existing
+events, this action will sign any pre-existing release artifacts:
-release artifacts:

 ```yaml
 permissions: